wso2/docs-is/en/docs/develop/customizing-identity-server-uis.md

-# Customizing WSO2 Identity Server UIs
+# Re-branding WSO2 Identity Server UIs

-From [WSO2 Identity Server 5.9.0](https://wso2.com/identity-and-access-management/) onwards, a new UI extension has been introduced to  easily customize the basic user interfaces like login page, username and password recovery pages, and single sign-on pages.
+From [WSO2 Identity Server 5.9.0](https://wso2.com/identity-and-access-management/) onwards, a new UI extension has been introduced to easily re-brand  basic user interfaces like the login page, username and password recovery pages, and single sign-on pages.

-All these UIs are available in the **`authenticationendpoint`** and **`accountrecoveryendpoint`** web apps that are located in the `<IS-Home>/repository/deployment/server/webapps` folder.
-To customize these pages, follow the steps below.
+All these UIs are available in the **`authenticationendpoint`** and **`accountrecoveryendpoint`** web apps that are located in the `<IS-HOME>/repository/deployment/server/webapps` folder.
+To re-brand these pages, follow the steps below.

 ## Step 1: Create the extensions folder